 Usually brought through trade routes to the Mediterranean, and further trade routes reaching Spain and the UK.

 Many paintings of the Virgin Mary from the 14th century portray the Madonna knitting.

 Knitting began to become more popular in Europe in the 14th century too.

-Findings by archaeologists such as tax lists in cities such as London, Oslo, Amsterdam, and Newcastle, indicate that exchange and use of knitted goods spread throughout European nations throughout the 14th century.
+Findings by archaeologists, such as tax lists in cities such as London, Oslo, Amsterdam, and Newcastle, indicate the exchange and use of knitted goods spread throughout European nations throughout the 14th century.

 Although the purl stitch is in items from Ancient Egypt, the expertise was probably lost in Europe.

 The word knit only became listed in the Oxford Unabridged English Dictionary in the 15th century, despite being present since 1400 AD.

 The first examples with the purl stitch in places other than Egypt appeared in the mid 16th century.
 Egyptian knitting only had flat knitting.
 However, flat knitting in Europe was most likely inspired by framework knitting.

 During the reign of Queen Elizabeth I, the demand for stockings increased.